nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `find nm/[name]` or `find id/[id]`

-* The search is case-insensitive. e.g `hans` will match `Hans`
+* The search is case-insensitive. e.g `hans` will match `Hans`.
-* The search only recognises whole words, and searching for substrings is not valid. e.g. `Han` will not match `Hans`
+* The search only recognises whole words, and searching for substrings is not valid. e.g. `Han` will not match `Hans`.

 Examples:
 * `find nm/John` returns the records for any student named `john` or any student with `john` in their name.